Kelsey Martin: Honors

+In 2024, Martin was elected to the National Academy of Sciences.

 In 2016, Martin was elected to the American Academy of Arts and Sciences.

 In 2016, Martin was elected to the National Academy of Medicine.

 Personal life

-Kelsey Martin is the daughter of Dr. George Martin, professor of pathology emeritus at the University of Washington, and a prominent researcher in the study of human aging.
+Kelsey Martin is the daughter of George Martin, professor of pathology emeritus at the University of Washington, and a prominent researcher in the study of human aging.